GValiente/pocket-tensor/README.md

 Since a copy of libsimdpp comes bundled with this library, there's no external dependencies required, so the only software requirements are a C++11-compatible compiler and CMake >= 3.4.

-PocketTensor has been tested with these compilers:
+pocket-tensor has been tested with these compilers:

 * GCC 4.9.
 * MSVC 2017.